AndHell/Andhell.Crypto.Book/Book.md

 #### ECs in Cryptography

 In cryptographic applications one don't want to deal with *real numbers* (2.5, 2.00001, ...), therefore the EC needs to be defined for integers only.
 To do so, the curves are defined over a finite field  `Z`<sub>`p`</sub> with `p` being prime.

 Build cyclic groups with elliptic curves.

+### Didnt't get it
+EC define a cyclic group of points.

 ### Elliptic Curve Discrete Logarithm Problem (ECDLP)